blopker/alic/README.md

 ## Roadmap

 - [ ] Get the app signed with an Apple Developer ID
+- [x] Add a way to check for updates
 - [x] Add support for different optimization levels
 - [ ] Add support for lossless compression
 - [x] Add support for dropping directories